smart-data-models/data-models/guidelines.md

 -   In NGSI-LD the Property `unitCode` is already defined and available to be used.
 -   The list of UN/CEFACT Common Code (3 characters) can be download from this [page](https://www.unece.org/cefact/codesfortrade/codes_index.html).
-The list i available directly from [here](https://www.unece.org/fileadmin/DAM/cefact/recommendations/rec20/rec20.zip).
+The list is available directly from [here](https://www.unece.org/fileadmin/DAM/cefact/recommendations/rec20/rec20.zip).

 ## Relative values